-- Contribute to the creation of sustainable communities and deliver sustainable tenancies by offering customers choice as far as possible. - Assist Local Authority partners to meet their statutory duty in relation to the allocation of homes. - Comply with the regulatory framework, and other relevant legislation including the Equality Act 2010. - To ensure that lettings made to our colleagues and involved customers are fair and transparent and do not conflict with job roles and responsibilities.
+- Facilitate the priority rehousing or customers who require a management move due to risks to health and safety or asset management considerations. - Contribute to the creation of sustainable communities and deliver sustainable tenancies by offering customers choice as far as possible. - Assist Local Authority partners to meet their statutory duty in relation to the allocation of homes. - Comply with the regulatory framework, and other relevant legislation including the Equality Act 2010. - To ensure that lettings made to our colleagues and involved customers are fair and transparent and do not conflict with job roles and responsibilities.